liferay/liferay-docs/develop/tutorials/articles/120-customizing/10-dynamic-includes/01-wysiwyg-editor-dynamic-includes.markdown

   tinymce     | tinyMCEEditor | tinymce |
   &nbsp;            | &nbsp;              | tinymce_simple |

-The example below alerts a warning to the user when they paste content into the CKEditor.
+The example below alerts the user when he/she pastes content into the CKEditor.

 `*DynamicInclude` Java Class: